nilmolne/Text-Mining-The-New-York-Times-Articles/README.md

 To begin analyzing text, one must build a collection of documents (or a corpus in data mining argot).
 The documents to analyze could be taken from news articles, financial contracts, social media, or written reports of various kinds.
 In our case the corpus is going to be a set of online articles from The New York Times.

 The New York Times offers developers up to 11 search APIs to retrieve certain information for different uses.
 For our purposes, the Article Search API will be the one used.
-All the programmer needs to do to access it is to request an API key, which is given almost instantaneously, and install the nytimesarticle package in your Python environment, which is wrapper to query the *New York Times Article Search API.
+All the programmer needs to do to access it is to request an API key, which is given almost instantaneously, and install the nytimesarticle package in your Python environment, which is wrapper to query the New York Times Article Search API.

 With the Article Search API, one can search New York Times articles from Sept.
 18, 1851 to today, retrieving the URL to the articles, plus their headlines, abstracts, lead paragraphs, associated multimedia, and other article metadata.
 Note that the API does not return full raw text of articles but rather returns the article URLs.
 These URLs can conceivably be used to scrape the full text of the articles of interest, on a later stage.

-*The API key can be requested from: http://developer.nytimes.com/signup and the nytimesarticle package can be downloaded from: https://pypi.python.org/pypi/nytimesarticle/0.1.0
+*The API key can be requested at: http://developer.nytimes.com/signup* *The nytimesarticle package can be downloaded from: https://pypi.python.org/pypi/nytimesarticle/0.1.0*

 ## 2 Scarping Article Content